ArthurgLeonida/TimeSeriesProjectUFSC/README.md

 - **Transformer with Multi-Head Attention** (Global Dependency Learning)
 - **Transformer with Fourier Layer** (Frequency-Domain Attention)
 - **Transformer with ProbSparse Attention** (Efficient Sparse Attention)
+  - *Note: Includes a Local Convolution layer for the short-term dataset.*

 ---